mfkhan267/my_jenkins_app/jenkins_on_azure/install-docker-on-linux-vm.md

     curl -fsSL https://get.docker.com -o get-docker.sh
     sudo sh get-docker.sh

-To run Docker with non-root privileges you will have to add your user to the docker group
+To run Docker with non-root privileges you will have to add your user to the docker group.

 // bash command